everchathq/everchathq/README.md

 # Company

 In 2015, Everchat started as a simple Chrome extension idea that would allow people to leave comments on any website out there.
-Despite many trials and errors, it's been in the ideation phase for a long time.
+Its goal was to give people the ability to express towards any topic, website, article, etc. Despite many trials and errors, it's been in the ideation phase for a long time.
 In December 2019, we realized a more significant potential of this solution by creating a dedicated communication service supported by the extension.
 By doing this, we can deliver a much better experience for everyone.

 <br/>

 ### Mission

-> "Our mission is to make communities thrive by democratization and decentralization."
+> "Our mission is to secure, protect, and empower the <a href="https://en.wikipedia.org/wiki/Internet_freedom">Internet freedom</a>."

 <br/>